Lgreim33/PythonParserAntlr/README.md

 2. Make sure you have the IntelliJ IDEA Ultimate IDE downloaded, you can access it for free with your school account
 3. Access File>Settings>Plugins.
 File should be at the very top of your screen.
 4. Search "Antlr v4"
-5. Install Antlr v4 and Antlr v4 Tools plugins
+5. Install Antlr v4 plugin
 6. Create a new Java project, and place the .g4 file you downloaded earlier in the src directory, which should also have a main file with som boiler plate code in it, which we can ignore
 7. Right click on the experimental.g4 file and select "Generate ANTLR recognizer"
 8. Then, right click on the "start" rule, and select "Test Rule Start," there should be a green play button next to it in the pop up menu